-Although the Company is in compliance at June 30, 2015, due to reduced sales levels and the consequential net losses, Point.360 breached covenants of its credit facilities in fiscal 2013, 2014 and 2015.
+Due to net losses, Point.360 breached covenants of its credit facilities in fiscal 2014, 2015 and 2016.
+As of June 30, 2016, the Company did not meet the fixed charge ratio covenant under its mortgage obligation.
 If we incur losses in the future, there is a risk that defaults will continue under financial covenants contained in our credit agreements and/or we will not be able to pay off revolving or term loans when due.
 If default conditions exist in the future, all amounts that may be outstanding under the agreements may be declared due and payable which could materially and adversely affect our business.